byexamples/byexample/docs/overview/differences.md

 ## Guessing the tags

-Now in the practice what your example may contain [tags](/{{ site.uprefix }}/basic/capture-and-paste) like ``<...>`` or ``<foo>``.
+Your example may contain
+[tags](/{{ site.uprefix }}/basic/capture-and-paste) like ``<...>`` or ``<foo>``.

 Those are used to ignore long uninteresting strings or to capture specific ones.

-So let's change the example to be more realistic with some tags:
+So let's change the example adding some tags and see how the differences are shown:

 ```
 $ cat test/ds/about-lic-with-tags.doc              # byexample: +rm=~